 - Book slots and attend the Singapore Experiential Tour and Community Sharing Session;

-- Complete the online e-Journey which is an educational course introducing about Singapore’s history, culture and development;
+- Complete the online e-Journey which is an educational course introducing Singapore’s history, culture, and development;

 Stage 3: Final Approval

 On completion of the SCJ, applicants will receive the final approval letter indicating the appointment date and time to register for Singapore Citizenship.
 In this stage, you have to: